Last Updated November 10, 2022

 It’s no news that Bend has a tight housing market, particularly in the city center east and west of the Deschutes River.
 This is the area most popular with young professionals and college students.
 City planners hoped ADUs would increase the supply of rental housing, thereby opening up the market.

 Homeowners can now build ADUs measuring up to 600 square feet on lots less than 6,000 square feet, or up to 800 square feet on larger lots.
-Permits cost $800 (a significant decrease), while impact fees total a bit more than $4,000.
-Homeowners still need to meet setback requirements and provide an additional parking space unless special permission is granted.
+Homeowners still need to meet setback and other requirements.

 If you’re a homeowner, having an ADU on your property can mean one of several things.
 You can go the literal granny flat route, using the space to house and care for loved ones.
 If you regularly host guests, ADUs can provide a great space for that.

 You can also rent the space.
 More and more Bend homeowners are turning to ADUs as a lucrative income stream.
 Compared to apartments, detached Bend ADUs command especially premium rates.

 Nice ADUs in desirable Westside neighborhoods can fetch homeowners a particularly impressive sum.
 So, who’s renting them?

 While we don’t have any statistics, it’s safe to say that ADUs appeal especially to millennials, who are feeling Bend’s housing squeeze more than most.
 This is especially true in the areas of town that appeal the most to a younger demographic.